applewoodsmokedham/metagraph/memory-bank/productContext.md

 5. **Switch and Compare**: Toggle between different network environments to compare behavior.

-By combining API method exploration, smart contract testing, and wallet integration, METHANE offers a comprehensive toolkit for Bitcoin developers that addresses the full development lifecycle from learning and exploration to testing and deployment.
+By combining API method exploration, smart contract testing, and wallet integration, METAGRAPH offers a comprehensive toolkit for Bitcoin developers that addresses the full development lifecycle from learning and exploration to testing and deployment.

-This product context provides the foundation for understanding why METHANE exists, what problems it solves, and how it should work to meet user needs.
+This product context provides the foundation for understanding why METAGRAPH exists, what problems it solves, and how it should work to meet user needs.